 The course has 7,082′ of gain and 10,012′ of loss.

 Aid stations are stocked with GU electrolyte drink, GU gels, chips and cookies, PB&Js, pickles, gummy bears, and other ultra fare.

 Go Beyond Racing is cupless.
 You’ll need to bring your own cup for liquid aid at all aid stations.

 Pacers are not allowed in this race.

 Crews can access their runners at the Aquaduct aid station.
 Runners pass through here twice, so there are two opportunities to see and support racers.
 Crew can park on the right side of road 17, south of where the runners cross the road to get to the Super Duper Connector trail, or where directed by volunteers.
 Runners receiving aid from crew at any other location will be disqualified.

-There are two cutoffs in the 50-mile race.
+There are three cutoffs in the 50-mile race.
 Runners must depart the aid station by the cutoff time to be allowed to continue the race.
 If you miss a cutoff, you will stay with the volunteers until they close down the aid station and they will transport you to the Red Barn Park.

 50-mile racers can have one drop bag for the Aquaduct aid station.
 You pass through this aid station twice.
 You will leave your drop bag at Bennett Pass Sno Park when you pick up your bib.
 We will transport your drop bag to the aid station.
 All drop bags will return to the Red Barn Park when the Aquaduct aid station closes.
 Don’t forget to retrieve your drop bag before heading home.

 Please read our guidelines about drop bags.

 Additionally, you can drop the coat that you wear on the shuttle to the race start, at the starting line.
 We will transport these items to Red Barn Park.